caldera-digital/platform/README.md

 ### Workspaces

-There is a workspace available for this project located in [`.vscode/caldera-platform.code-workspace`](./.vscode/caldera-platform.code-workspace).
+There is a workspace available for each project located in [`.vscode/caldera-platform.code-workspace`](./.vscode/caldera-platform.code-workspace).
 It is helpful to run this so you can receive topical search results that ignore built files or test coverage directories.
 It also changes your title bar color so you can easily find this project compared to other coding windows you have open.

 ## Adding Firebase Secrets